Wispa: Since 2008

 The bar returned on a permanent basis in October 2008.
 Prior to the permanent launch of Wispa, for a limited time a Wispa McFlurry was available at McDonald's restaurants until 30 September 2008.
 During Easter 2009, a Wispa Easter Egg was made.

 On 14 September 2009, Wispa Gold was relaunched for a limited time, following a Facebook campaign.
 The product was initially released for sale at Foreways on Warwick Road in Carlisle two weeks earlier, after the shop had been chosen from many around the country as part of a competition.
 As of 20 January 2010, Wispa Gold once again became available in Australia (having been previously marketed as the Crave bar) following parallel importing by Coles Supermarkets.

 On 26 August 2011, it was announced that Wispa Gold would return permanently in November in support of team GB at the London 2012 Olympic and Paralympic Games.

 In April 2013, Cadbury launched Wispa Hot Chocolate.
-A Wispa Gold version of the Wispa Hot Chocolate was launched and Cadbury later launched Wispa Biscuits.
+In 2014 Cadbury launched Wispa Biscuits.